Noratrieb/blog/content/posts/fake-openssh-keys/index.md

 an OpenSSH private key consists of two areas:
 - a plaintext area with the public key
-- a potentially encrypted area with the private key
+- a potentially-encrypted area with the private key

 most strings are length-prefixed, i'm not gonna mention the length explicitly for many of the cases here. if it starts with 3 null bytes, the first 4 bytes are probably the length.